-The March 2023 "refresh" equity awards were granted pursuant to our "Equity Choice Program," as described below; while the September 2022 "refresh" and "Together We Go Far" equity awards were not granted pursuant to this program and therefore were granted solely in the form of RSU awards.
-All equity awards were granted pursuant to our 2019 Plan.
-These equity awards were granted to align our named executive officers' incentives with the longterm interests of the Company and our stockholders and to focus our named executive officers on achieving our financial and strategic objectives.
-We believe that this approach provides balanced incentives for our executive officers to drive financial performance and further enhance their focus on long-term growth relative to shorter-term
+All equity awards were granted pursuant to the Peloton Interactive, Inc. 2019 Plan.
+These equity awards were granted to align our named executive officers' incentives with the long-term interests of the Company and our stockholders and to focus our named executive officers on achieving our financial and strategic objectives.
+We believe that this approach provided balanced incentives for our executive officers to drive financial performance and further enhanced their focus on long-term growth.